jgaston93/DRLND_P1_Navigation/README.md

 This particular environment is considered solved when the agent is able to achieve an average score of +13 over 100 consecutive episodes.

 ### Getting Started
-To set up your python environment to run the code in this repository, follow the instructions below.
+Begin by cloning this repo and then set up your python environment by running the code below.

 1. Create (and activate) a new environment with Python 3.6.